ISLEcode/.github/.github/ISSUE_TEMPLATE/49-por-report.md

 ---
 name: POR → Portability issue report
 about: You have are having issues porting the software to a new platform and would like to report it back to us
-title: 'POR'
+title: 'POR + brief description of software build issue (max.
+70 chars)'
 labels: 'i: enhancement, i: needs triage'
 assignees: marcastel
 ---

-_Set title to: 'POR' + brief description of software build issue (max.
-70 chars)_

 ## Target
 Tell us about the device or sytem you are targeting.